|

 pocket and take one out while he wasn’t looking.

-Marie (Heiden) Tommelein - I used to hold the flashlight for Art and
+Marie (Heiden) Tommelein - I used to hold the flashlight for

-Heinie Heiden when
+Heinie Heiden

 they would go after sparrows at night.
 They got 2 cents a piece and